Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Generalized probabilistic theories

 Given two state spaces $(A,\Omega_A)$ and $(B,\Omega_B)$, then how can we define a meaningful composite $AB$?
 The philosophy of the GPT framework is not to ask for a formal rule in the first place, but to strive for the representation of fundamental operational properties that should be captured by such a formalism.

 Let us therefore imagine two laboratories that are each \emph{locally} holding systems which are described by state spaces $(A,\Omega_A)$ and $(B,\Omega_B)$.
 If these are two separated distinguishable laboratories, then we ought to be able to imagine that Alice performs a local experiment, and Bob \emph{independently} performs another local experiment.
 For example, what Alice can do is to prepare a state $\omega_A$ and ask whether the outcome (effect) $e_A$ happens in her subsequent measurement; the probability of this is $e_A(\omega_A)$.
-Similarly, Bob can prepare a state $\omega_B$ and perceive whether outcome $e_B$ happens, which has probability $e_B(\omega_B)$.
+Similarly, Bob can prepare a state $\omega_B$ and observe whether outcome $e_B$ happens, which has probability $e_B(\omega_B)$.
 Now we can regard this as a single joint experiment, asking whether \emph{both} outcomes have happened.
 The independent joint preparations should correspond to some valid state $\omega_{AB}\in\Omega_{AB}$ of the two laboratories, and the independent joint measurement (or rather its ``yes''-outcome) should correspond to a valid effect $e_{AB}$.
-Due to statistical independence, the joint probability is
+Due to statistical independence, the joint probability must be

 Without loss of generality, this allows us to introduce a particular piece of notation: let us write $\omega_{AB}:=\omega_A\otimes\omega_B$ for the independent preparations of the two states, and $e_{AB}=e_A\otimes e_B$ for the independent measurements.
-Reading $\otimes$ as the usual tensor product of real linear spaces, this will reproduce the correct probabilities.
+Statistical mixtures (i.e.\ convex combinations) of states on $A$ (or on $B$) must lead to the corresponding statistical mixtures on $AB$, which tells us that $\otimes$ must be a bilinear map.
+Thus, reading $\otimes$ as the usual tensor product of real linear spaces, this will reproduce the correct probabilities.

 What we have found at this point is that the joint vector space $AB$ that carries the composite state space must contain the tensor product space $A\otimes B$ as a subspace.
 This is because for every $\omega_A\in\Omega_A$ and for every $\omega_B\in\Omega_B$, we postulate that there is a state $\omega_A\otimes\omega_B\in\Omega_{AB}$ that describes the independent local preparation of the two states.
 This implies, on the one hand, that the convex hull of $\Omega_A\otimes\Omega_B$ is contained in $\Omega_{AB}$, and, on the other hand, that $K_{AB}\geq K_A K_B$, where we have used the notation $K_A:=\dim A$ of Definition~\ref{DefPerfDist}.
 But this neither tells us what the set $\Omega_{AB}$ is, nor does it tell us the vector space $AB$ or its dimension $K_{AB}$.